TATTOO AFTERCARE

 If you have any questions about the aftercare, send me an email.
 I will go through recommendations with you after the session.
 During the healing process, you can text me anytime if you have any questions or concerns.

 One touch up session is always included in the price of your tattoo.
 If you feel like it's necessary, just contact me about it.
-I will also appreciate sending me healed photos after around 3 months, when the tattoo is fully healed.
+I will also appreciate sending me healed photos after around 3 months.